Tangler203/CountdownRacket/README.md

 # CountdownRacket
 This is a numbers game of Countdown written in Racket using the application DrRacket.

+## Issues

+Performance hit when using 5 or six numbers.

 ## How to Run

 To run the game open the file "countdownNumbers.rkt" in DrRacket and use the function (rpn l t). l being a list of numbers (recommended max of 6) and t being the target number